 “Thanks to this money from the Community Dividend Fund, we will be able to buy more of these signs.
 So we really are grateful to the Co-op and its shoppers for this help, especially when there is increasing pressure on school budgets,” said Mr Hayes.

 The store’s manager, Annette Brindley, presented the cheque to the Friends of St Gabriel’s, which holds regular fundraising events throughout the year for the school.

-She said: “Each year we ask our customers to give their dividends to a worthy cause and this time they nominated to support St Gabriel’s.
+She said: “Each year we ask our customers to give their dividends to a worthy cause.
 I’m delighted this money will be put to such good use.”

 Louise Vernon, chair of the Friends of St Gabriel’s, said: “The Community Dividend Fund is a fabulous scheme because it enables us to provide things we couldn’t otherwise afford.”

 The Community Dividend Fund distributes around £10,000 a year to schools, churches and charities in the Tamworth Co-op trading area which includes North Warwickshire and others parts of Staffordshire.

 This year 13 organisations are benefiting from the fund.